Gastroesophageal Reflux Disease (GERD)

 Heartburn

 Heartburn is a symptom, not a condition in itself.
-The term “heartburn” refers to a burning sensation in the chest, which usually originates from the oesophagus and not from the heart.
+Although the term implies it originates from the heart, this symptom actually arises from the oesophagus.

 What are the common causes of GERD in Singapore?